sauravnaruka/snip/README.md

 - `DB_FILE_PATH`: Location of data file
 - `STOP_WORD_FILE_PATH`: Location of stop word file
 - `BM25_K1`: Tunable parameter that controls the diminishing returns for BM25 algo.
 Default is `1.5`
+- `BM25_B`: Tunable parameter that controls how much we care about document length.

 4. Data file
    Create data file at .<Project-root>/data/movies.json